mamolinux/simple-pwgen/README.md

 **Note**: There might be cases where one or more dependencies might not be available for your system.
 But that is highly unlikely.
 In such situations, please [create an issue](#issue-tracking-and-contributing).

 ## Installation
 There are two ways, this app can be installed on a Debian/Ubuntu based system.
+For other distros, install from [Snap Store](#download-latest-version).

 ### 1. Download and install binary files
 Download the latest binary .deb files from [here](https://github.com/mamolinux/simple-pwgen/releases/latest).